oracle-livelabs/goldengate/ogg-to-ggs/create/create.md

 11. Click **Next**.

+12. For **Select a technology**, select **Oracle Database** from the dropdown.

-12. For GoldenGate Instance Name, enter **ggsinstance**.
+13. For GoldenGate instance name, enter **ggsinstance**.

-13. For Administrator Username, enter **oggadmin**.
+14. For Administrator username, enter **oggadmin**.

-14. For Administrator Password, enter a password.
+15. For Administrator password, enter a password.
 Take note of this password, or use the same password for the source or target database users from the Workshop Details section.

-15. Click **Create**.
+16. Click **Create**.

     ![Completed GoldenGate details](images/02-13.png " ")